 If you haven’t done it yet, spend some time updating your resume!
 We have several articles on how preparing your resume, and keeping it updated, even when you don’t have an active job posting is incredibly wise.
 This will save you TONS of time, stress, and frustration when you find the perfect job announcement!

 In a recent article, we recommended that you get 90% of your résumé written.
-It should also be proofread, edited and proofread again.
+It should also be proofread, edited, and proofread again.
 This allows you to be ‘ready to apply’ when the job announcement posts!
 All you’ll need to do is finish up that 10% of the resume.
 You can read more about this, here.

 And remember, a resume isn’t effective unless you have the marketing nearly perfect.
 The marketing is the part that validates your expertise.
 The marketing is what aligns your knowledge, qualifications, and skills with the job announcement that goes beyond just inserting keywords into your resume.

-4. Optimize your LinkedIn profile.
+4. Optimize your LinkedIn profile to work for you.

 LinkedIn is one of the most effective tools for professional networking.
 And knowing the right people, having the right connections, and proactively networking is the most effective way to find your next job or career!